x-square/data_analytics/24-05-maths-statistics-data-science.md

 ### Resampling

-**Resampling** or sampling with replacement involves creating new datasets from the original data by methods like bootstrapping or cross-validation.
+**Resampling** involves creating new datasets from the original data by methods like bootstrapping or cross-validation.
 It helps in evaluating model performance and improving accuracy by repeatedly drawing new samples and seeing how your answers change.

-**Bootstrapping** is a common resampling technique that involves drawing samples with replacement from the original dataset to estimate the sampling distribution of a statistic.
-It's useful when you don't have access to more data or when you want to assess the variability of your results.
+- **Bootstrapping** is a resampling technique that involves drawing samples with replacement from the original dataset to estimate the sampling distribution of a statistic.
+It is commonly used in bagging algorithms like random forests to create diverse training sets and improve model stability.

-**Cross-validation** is another resampling technique that involves splitting your data into training and testing sets to evaluate the performance of a model.
-It helps to assess how well your model generalises to new data and can be used to tune hyperparameters and prevent overfitting.
+- **Cross-validation** is a resampling technique that involves splitting the data into multiple subsets or folds to evaluate and tune the performance of a model.
+It is widely used across various machine learning models, including those in boosting algorithms like gradient boosting, to assess generalisation and prevent overfitting.

-**Jackknife** is a resampling technique that involves systematically leaving out one observation at a time to estimate the sampling distribution of a statistic.
+- **Jackknife** is a resampling technique that involves systematically leaving out one observation at a time to estimate the sampling distribution of a statistic.
 It's useful when you want to assess the stability and bias of your results.

-**Monte Carlo simulation** is a resampling technique that involves generating random samples from a probability distribution to estimate the distribution of a statistic.
+- **Monte Carlo simulation** is a resampling technique that involves generating random samples from a probability distribution to estimate the distribution of a statistic.
 It's useful when you want to simulate complex systems or processes and understand their behaviour under different conditions.

-**Permutation test** is a resampling technique that involves shuffling the labels of your data to create new samples and estimate the distribution of a statistic.
+- **Permutation test** is a resampling technique that involves shuffling the labels of your data to create new samples and estimate the distribution of a statistic.
 It's useful when you want to test the null hypothesis that there is no difference between groups or conditions.

 ### Confusion matrix